 Saint of the Day – 21 June – Saint Alban of Mainz (Died c 400) Martyr, Priest, Missionary, Confessor Born in Greece or Albania (sources vary) and died in c 400 by pagan Vandals at Hanum, Germany.
 His body was beheaded post-mortem.
-Patronages – against epilepsy; of epileptics, against idney stones, against hernia; hernia victims.
+Patronages – against epilepsy, of epileptics, against kidney stones, against hernia; hernia victims.
 Also known as – Albano di Magonza, Albinus of Mainz.

 The Roman Martyrology states of him today: “St Alban.
-Martyr, who was made worthy of the crown of life, after long laoursd and severe combats.”
+Martyr, who was made worthy of the crown of life, after long laours and severe combats.”

 The oldest surviving substantial source about Alban of Mainz is the Martyrologium (c 845) of Blessed Rabanus Maurus (776-856), who had two separate entries for the Mainzer Alban and the English Alban.
 Concerning Alban of Mainz, he wrote: